 - clear criminal record

-- in some countries required license
+- in some countries, the license is required

 Major airlines usually require several years of experience at the same position, so it`s easier to start a career in smaller companies.

-Salaries vary depending on place, airline or experience of the candidate.
+Salary varies depending on place, airline or experience of the candidate.

-Do you have experience as a flight dispatcher or did you pass the right course?
+Do you have experience as a flight dispatcher or did you pass the course?
 Please leave a comment and share your opinion, it will be useful for other readers!